 So what’s the difference between a mirrorless camera and a DSLR?
 The main difference between a mirrorless camera and a DSLR is size.
 As their name implies, mirrorless cameras do not have the viewfinder reflex mirror found in DSLR (Digital Single Lens Reflex) cameras.
 This means you get a smaller overall camera body — and also smaller lenses.

 Because there’s no mirror, you don’t get an optical viewfinder on a mirrorless camera — you get an electronic viewfinder (EVF) instead.
-Early mirrorless cameras had low resolution and laggy electronic viewfinders, but modern cameras have great electronic viewfinders that many consider to be comparable to the optical viewfinders found on DSLRs.
+Early mirrorless cameras had low resolution and laggy electronic viewfinders, but modern cameras have great electronic viewfinders that many consider to be comparable to the optical viewfinders found on DSLR cameras.

 There are plenty of choices when it comes to Canon mirrorless cameras as well, ranging from the affordable M line to their prosumer R line.
 Just like Sony’s offerings, getting an R gets you a full-frame image sensor, professional autofocus speed, and image quality rivaling the very best full-frame DSLRs.
 And perhaps most importantly, Canon mirrorless cameras can use adapters to work with existing Canon EF lenses for DSLRs.
 This gives you access to thousands of wide-angle, ultrawide, telephoto, and specialty lenses.